All the best Seattle day trips are right at your fingertips. Discover how you can maximize the time that you have as you visit Seattle WA.

-When you combined them, it makes for a perfect day trip outside the city.
+When you combined them, it makes for one of the best Seattle Day Trips outside the city.
 Franklin Falls is the furthest but is only an hour from the center, so I’d start here and work my way back towards Seattle.

 1. Snoqualmie Falls – 1.3 miles – Quite an easy hike, or should I say stroll.